Pushkar-Parker/Parking_lot_training_guide/README.md

 ## Prerequisites

-Before starting, ensure you have Python installed on your system.
+1. Ensure you have Python installed on your system.
 Then, install the required Python libraries using the provided `requirements.txt` file.

-Open the Parking lot dataset folder and open the "data.yaml" and paste the location for the 'train', 'val' and 'test'.
-Paste the location of only the images folder from the respective directory
+2. Open the Parking lot dataset folder and open the "data.yaml" and paste the location for the 'train', 'val' and 'test'.
+Paste the location of only the images folder from the respective directory.
+A data.yaml file is provided for reference

-An example data.yaml file is provided for reference
+3. Keep all the files in this repository and the main dataset in the same folder

 ### Installation